-2. National Planning Policy context
+3. National Planning Policy context

-- 2.1 Nation policy on Green Belt is contained in Chapter 13 called 'Protecting Green Belt land'.
-This includes policy and guidance on the purposes of the Green Belt, the exceptional circumstances necessary if proposing to amend Green Belt boundaries and the exceptions when the construction of new buildings are not considered 'inappropriate' and therefore do not need to demonstrate 'very special circumstances'. - 2.2 This SPD provides further guidance on how the exceptions listed in paragraphs 149 and 150 of the National Planning Policy Framework (NPPF) will be interpreted.
+- 3.1 National policy on Green Belt is contained in Chapter 13 called 'Protecting Green Belt land'.
+This includes policy and guidance on the purposes of the Green Belt, the exceptional circumstances necessary if proposing to amend Green Belt boundaries and the exceptions when the construction of new buildings are not considered 'inappropriate' and therefore do not need to demonstrate 'very special circumstances'. - 3.2 This SPD provides further guidance on how the exceptions listed in paragraphs 149 and 150 of the National Planning Policy Framework (NPPF) will be interpreted.

-3. Local Planning Policy context
+4. Local Planning Policy context

-- 3.1 Local Green Belt policy is contained in Policy P2 of the adopted contained in the Guildford Borough Local Plan: Strategy and Sites 2015-2034 (LPSS). - 3.2 This SPD provides guidance to supplement Policy P2.
+- 4.1 Local Green Belt policy is contained in Policy P2 of the adopted contained in the Guildford Borough Local Plan: Strategy and Sites 2015-2034 (LPSS). - 4.2 This SPD provides guidance to supplement Policy P2.

-4. Inappropriate development
+5. Inappropriate development

-- 4.1 Unless listed as an exception (see next section for more detail), development is considered to be 'inappropriate' in the Green Belt.
-As set out in paragraph 147 of the NPPF, 'inappropriate development is, by definition, harmful to the Green Belt and should not be approved except in very special circumstances'. - 4.2 'Very special circumstances' is not to be confused with 'exceptional circumstances'.
+5.1 Unless listed as an exception (see next section for more detail), development is considered to be 'inappropriate' in the Green Belt.

+Paragraph 147 of the NPPF states 'inappropriate development is, by definition, harmful to the Green Belt and should not be approved except in very special circumstances'.

+5.2 'Very special circumstances' is not to be confused with 'exceptional circumstances'.
 The former relates to the test at planning application stage (namely whether there are very special circumstances that justify inappropriate development to occur in the Green Belt).
 Meanwhile the latter relates to the plan-making stage and whether there are exceptional circumstances to justify amending Green Belt boundaries.
 There is a very high bar set by the very special circumstances test.
 It should not be easily replicated across numerous proposals or be commonplace.

-- 4.3 The NPPF goes on to say at paragraph 148 that 'when considering any planning application, local planning authorities should ensure that substantial weight is given to any harm to the Green Belt.
+Paragraph 148 of the NPPF states that 'when considering any planning application, local planning authorities should ensure that substantial weight is given to any harm to the Green Belt.
 'Very special circumstances' will not exist unless the potential harm to the Green Belt by reason of inappropriateness, and any other harm resulting from the proposal, is clearly outweighed by other considerations' (emphasis added).

-When assessing harm to the Green Belt it should be noted that there is both definitional harm (by virtue of the fact that the development is, in principle, 'inappropriate') as well as actual harm that the proposal may have on the openness of the Green Belt and its five main purposes as set out in paragraph 138 of the NPPF.
-Case law1 has also established that when the decision maker is assessing 'any other harm', this is not limited to Green Belt harm but can include any other non-Green Belt harm that may be caused by the proposal, for instance in relation to character or highways.
-It is worth noting that simply because a proposal may not cause 'any other harm' does not in itself constitute very special circumstances. - 4.4 Occasionally applicants may seek to justify very special circumstances by way of demonstrating that there is a 'fall back' position.
-A fall-back position relates to an alternative proposal that could be reasonably achieved, be that one which already has extant planning permission (although is not yet implemented) or one which is permitted development that could be undertaken under permitted development without the need for planning permission.
-In assessing such a proposal, the Council will first determine whether there is a realistic alternative that is capable of being implemented and if so whether this alternative proposal is more harmful than the proposal being considered under very special circumstances.
-If the outcome of this assessment concludes that there is a more harmful alternative proposal, then the fall back position is capable of being a material consideration.
-However, in determining the level of weight that this should be given, the decision maker will need to assess the likelihood that the alternative proposal would be implemented.
-If the alternative proposal is not a realistic alternative, then this will be given less weight in determining the application.
+- 5.3 When assessing harm to the Green Belt it should be noted that there is both definitional harm (by virtue of the fact that the development is, in principle, 'inappropriate') as well as actual harm that the proposal may have on the openness of the Green Belt and its five main purposes as set out in paragraph 138 of the NPPF.
+Case law has also established that when the decision maker is assessing 'any other harm', this is not limited to Green Belt harm but can include any other non-Green Belt harm that may be caused by the proposal, for instance in relation to character or highways.
+It is worth noting that simply because a proposal may not cause 'any other harm' does not in itself constitute very special circumstances. - 5.4 Some uses, particularly those related to key infrastructure, may require a Green Belt location such as waste or wastewater treatment works.
+This is because it may be necessary for them to be located within a specific area, they may need to be located away from built up areas or there is a lack of alternative sites.
+These factors would need to be considered when assessing whether very special circumstances exist.

-1 Redhill Aerodrome Limited v Secretary of State for Communities and Local Government, Tandridge District Council, Reigate and Banstead Borough Council [2014] EWHC 2476 (Admin)
+&lt;sup>1 Redhill Aerodrome Limited v Secretary of State for Communities and Local Government, Tandridge District Council, Reigate and Banstead Borough Council [2014] EWHC 2476 (Admin)